Soo Yong

 Soo Yong, (楊秀, originally Young Hee (楊喜); October 31, 1903 – October 29, 1984) was a Chinese-American actress.
-She acted in twenty-three Hollywood films and numerous television shows, mostly in supporting roles.
+She acted in 23 Hollywood films and numerous television shows, mostly in supporting roles.
 Among them were The Good Earth (1937), Love Is a Many-Splendored Thing (1955), and Sayonara (1957).
 In 1941 she married C.K.
 Huang.

 Youth and education

 Soo Yong was born into a family which had come from Zhongshan, Guangdong, where the Young clan was one of the largest family organizations.
 She was known as Young Hee, or Ahee as a child.
 Her father was a contract laborer in the Waikiki sugarcane plantations, then became a taxi driver important enough in the community to be a friend and frequent host to Sun Yat-sen. She attended Christian Sunday school even though the family worshiped Buddha at home.
 She lost both parents by the time she was 15, and moved to Honolulu, where her earnings from working for white families paid her school tuition.
 At some point she picked up Mandarin.

-After graduation from Mid-Pacific Institute and then the University of Hawai'i in 1925, her aim was to go into teaching.
+After graduation from Mid-Pacific Institute and then the University of Hawaiʻi in 1925, her aim was to go into teaching.
 She made the trip to the mainland to enroll at Teachers College, Columbia University, making her one of only fifty women of Chinese descent enrolled in an American college.
 Her M.A. in Education was granted in June 1927, at which point she changed her name from "Ah Hee" to Soo Yong.